pdeschen/wuff-wiki/Equinox-application.md

   **Attention:** first build make time some time, because wuff will download Eclipse and install it's bundles into local maven repository ($HOME/.m2/repository).
 Consequent builds will be much faster.

-4. You can run the program either by invoking launch script within the product or by invoking "gradle run" in project's directory.
+4. You can run the program either by invoking launch script (.bat or .sh, depending on OS) within the product or by invoking "gradle run" in project's directory.
 When you run the program, it prints to stdout:

   *Hello, world!
 I am equinox application!*